How to prepare for a recession so that you take care of your family's financial well-being. Plus tips for how to ride out a recession.

 One of the top things you can do to prep for the recession is to do what I unknowingly had done – get into a job that is recession-proof.

 Bonus Tip: You definitely don’t want to be in a job where you mainly get paid by commissions.
-Sales drop for most products during a recession.
+Sales drop for most products (not all) during a recession.
 You do the math.

 I was fortunate in that while I was unemployed for several months in 2008, I finally got a job offer to start working for the state government of Texas on August 28th.
 To be completely honest, I didn’t want the job.
 I thought it was cool, but it earned much less than I wanted to earn.